UWE Bristol academic unveils breakthrough in energy-efficient AI at NATO science forum

 The result is a breakthrough in energy-efficient AI, with significant implications for aerospace, defence, and other sectors where reliability and endurance are critical.

-For example, autonomous satellite operations need smart optical components that have the ability to seek and zero in on targets accurately without the loss of detail and succeed in preserving onboard power.
-The implications for collective defence are significant, as satellites will have the capability to map contested areas in detail in real-time, improve hazard detection in these areas that can lead to protracted conflict, and spot anti-satellite drones near critical GPS or weather satellite constellations in space.
+For example, autonomous satellite operations need smart optical components that have the ability to seek accurately without the loss of detail and succeed in preserving onboard power.
+The implications for collective defence are significant, as satellites will have the capability to map contested areas in real-time, improve hazard detection and detect attacks against critical GPS or weather satellite constellations in space.

 “Speaking at NATO was a true honour and a chance to share how research at UWE Bristol is helping shape the future of collective security and efficient AI,” said Dr Lancelot.
 “Our aim is to build intelligent systems that can think and adapt even in the most challenging conditions.”

 The NATO forum also highlighted the growing convergence of space and cyber-physical operations.
-Alongside traditional concerns about managing nation-state conflict in orbit and protecting satellite constellations, participants examined the threat posed by space weather events that can disrupt the Earth’s critical communication and navigation infrastructure.
+Alongside traditional concerns about protecting satellite constellations, participants examined the threat posed by space weather events that can disrupt the Earth’s critical communication and navigation infrastructure.

 “Research at UWE Bristol has the potential to make a significant contribution to collective and UK defence in this area, particularly through the development of adaptive AI technologies capable of supporting resilient, autonomous systems in complex environments,” added Dr Lancelot.